Saturday, October 8, 2022

 With NL batting champion Ernie Lombardi injured down the stretch, and backup catcher Willard Hershberger becoming (as far as can be proven) the only big-leaguer ever to commit suicide during the season -- slashing his throat on in a Boston hotel room during a roadtrip on August 3 -- 40-year-old coach Jimmie Wilson was signed to a playing contract, and was one of the factors in this World Series.
 So was an injury to Tiger star Hank Greenberg.

-The Tigers would win the Series again 5 years later.
+The Tigers bounced back from their 1940 defeat, and won the Series again 5 years later.
 The Reds would need another 35 years, going 0-for-3 in World Series play, 5-12 in games, before triumphing in 1975.

 UPDATE: The Reds have a team Hall of Fame.
 Elected from this 1940 team have been 1st baseman Frank McCormick, 2nd baseman Lonny Frey, shortstop Billy Myers, 3rd baseman Billy Werber, left fielder Mike McCormick, center fielder Harry Craft, right fielder Ival Goodman, catcher Ernie Lombardi; pitchers Bucky Walters, Paul Derringer and Johnny Vander Meer; manager Bill McKechnie, and general manager Warren Giles.
 But team owner and ballpark namesake Powel Crosley has not been inducted.